evalplus/evalplus/README.md

 # "task_id" is the identifier string for the task.
 # "prompt" is the function signature with docstring.
 # "contract" is the assertions for the function's input (empty if no constraints).
-# "isignature" is the function's input signature.
-# "docstring" is the docstring.
 # "canonical_solution" is the ground-truth implementation.
 # "base_input" is the test inputs.
 ```